trinodb/trino/presto-docs/src/main/sphinx/installation/deployment.rst

 Catalog Properties
 ^^^^^^^^^^^^^^^^^^

-Presto accesses data via *connectors*, which are mounted in catalogs.
+Trino accesses data via *connectors*, which are mounted in catalogs.
 The connector provides all of the schemas and tables inside of the catalog.
 For example, the Hive connector maps each Hive database to a schema.
-If the Hive connector is mounted as the ``hive`` catalog, and Hive contains a table ``clicks`` in database ``web``, that table can be accessed in Presto as ``hive.web.clicks``.
+If the Hive connector is mounted as the ``hive`` catalog, and Hive contains a table ``clicks`` in database ``web``, that table can be accessed in Trino as ``hive.web.clicks``.

 Catalogs are registered by creating a catalog properties file in the ``etc/catalog`` directory.